 Political Policing is the way in which the process of policing the community acts in the maintainance and reinforcement of deference to authority.
 By living within a system of social order people are socialized (socialization) by political policing to accept that order and the way this is justified by legitimating ideas, like tradition, inspired leadership or representative democracy.

 Political Policing in Hong

-Kong - Hualing Fu, University of Hong Kong - Faculty of Law -
+Kong - Hualing Fu, University of Hong Kong - Faculty of Law - Richard

-Cullen, Monash University, Melbourne, Australia
+Cullen, Monash University, Melbourne, Australia.

 Although it was disbanded before the handover of Hong Kong to China in 1997, political policing and monitoring probably continue under the new legal order.
 This article examines the historical origin of political policing in Hong Kong, including the establishment of the Special Branch and its initial focus on communism in Hong Kong.
 It explores the relevance of political policing to contemporary society.

 Organizational Deviance and Political Policing (From Organizational Police Deviance - Its Structure and Control - P 111-125, 1981, Clifford D Shearing, ed., A T Turk.

 Political policing agencies are assigned the specific task of detecting and neutralizing any present or potential deviations from the ground rules of conventional politics.
-The article defines the goals of political police organizations based on what is known or reported about their activities and lists in order of decreasing probability policing actions that may be deviant under law if the organization cannot sustain a denial under internal/external review.
+The article defines the goals of political police organizations based on what is known or reported about their activities and lists in order of decreasing probability policing actions that may be deviant under law if the organization cannot sustain a denial under internal or external review.
 Political, legal, and organizational proposals for curtailing deviance in political policing are outlined.
 The generous formal authorizations for political policing are supplemented by secret directives that spell out what may be only implicit in the authorizations.